Snow Removal Hacks to Make Your Life Easier

 Beyond Snow Removal: How to Keep Safe This Winter

-With these snow removal hacks, you'll be able to conquer one of winter's toughest challenges.
+With these snow shoveling hacks, you'll be able to conquer one of winter's toughest challenges.
 To take on other crucial seasonal tasks with confidence, follow our winter home maintenance checklist.
 In it, you’ll find guidance on cleaning and replacing filters, stocking your emergency kit, and other important winter to-dos.